 It's too early to tell whether this week's ETS meeting will fundamentally change the debate over justification.
 Wright ceded little if any ground to his critics.
 But he offered clarification for at least one of their chief concerns.
 He continued to disparage the Reformers, particularly Luther, for asking the wrong questions and missing Paul's point.
 But Schreiner agreed with Wright that Protestants should privilege no tradition above God's Word.
 Schreiner expressed sincere appreciation for Wright's work.
 And Wright gave evidence simply by showing up in Atlanta that he takes his critics seriously.
 For that he and ETS and should be commended.
 This face-to-face debate was long overdue.

-Listen to Albert Mohler reflect on the justification debate at ETS: [Download]
+Editors' note: Listen to Albert Mohler reflect on the justification debate at ETS: [Download]